 Can I vote in person before Election Day?

-What form of identification do I need to vote?
+Do I need identification to vote?

-Also of Interest
+Also of Interest:

 - Keep up with local events and AARP advocacy efforts at states.aarp.org/tennessee